pubu10/GoodBoy/README.md

 # GoodBoy
-Application for students in School/ office to hide your lazy work
+Application for students in School/ office to hide their lazy work